Torres de Santa Cruz

 The Torres de Santa Cruz is a residential complex composed of the twin towers located in the city of Santa Cruz de Tenerife (Canary Islands, Spain).
-They were designed by Canarian architect Julian Valladares, and were built in the period 2004–2006.
+They were designed by Canarian architect Julian Valladares, and were built in the time period between 2004 and 2006.

 The towers are 120 m tall, without the antenna, becoming the tallest skyscraper in the Canary Islands, and the tallest residential building in Spain until 2010 (currently occupies third place in the latter category).
 The Torres de Santa Cruz are also the tallest twin towers in Spain.
 The towers are considered, together with the nearby Auditorio de Tenerife, one of the best symbols of the economic development of the Canary Islands.

 The buildings

 The complex consists of twin towers of 41753 m2—of which 9613 m2 are below ground, and 32140 m2 above ground.
 One peculiarity is that these buildings were not built at once.
 Although they are twin towers, Tower I was built by the company Ferrovial, while Tower II was built by the company Candesa.